 A Better Country

 Romans 14:12 So then every one of us shall give account of himself to God.
 13 Let us not therefore judge one another any more: but judge this rather, that no man put a stumblingblock or an occasion to fall in his brother's way.

-We each answer to the Lord, and we should not be judging one another for not doing just like we do.
+We each answer to the Lord, and we should not be judging one another for not doing exactly like we do.
 But, Christian zeal should not be measured by political, national or tribal zeal.
 If a Christian does not participate in national voting or in tribal councils or whatever the situation may be, they should not be judged.
-And those who do feel they must participate in these things ought not to be judged either, provided their higher zeal and interest is always the one foundation, Jesus Christ.
+And those who do feel they must participate in these things ought not to be judged either, provided their first zeal and interest is always the one foundation, Jesus Christ.

+A Better Country